 Propagation, production, and cultivation: Muhlenbergia porteri seed is non-dormant and has high rates of germination when grown under an alternating temperature regime of 30°/17°C (Ashby and Hellmers 1955).
 Knipe and Herbel (1960) also found that germination success of M. porteri decreases by 25 – 50% when plants are moisture-stressed at or below -1.52 MPa.
 Muhlenbergia porteri has been transplanted successfully from its habitat to 1 gal pots for a native plant salvage project (Craig and Abella 2008).
 To clean seeds, the stalks are stripped so the florets can be rubbed through a small-sized screen or shaken through #35 sieve (Wall and MacDonald 2009).

 Recoverability: The recovery of M. porteri following wildfire is not documented, but Roundy and Jordan (1988) documented that this grass recovers well from top-kill disturbance such as over-grazing, but poorly from disturbance of the root crown.
 These findings suggest that this grass would recover well from fires that are not severe enough to damage below-ground tissues.
-M. porteri is highly palatable to livestock and wildlife (Seegmiller et al. 1990, Whitfield and Anderson 1938, Abella 2008,) and is also valued as a cover species for the prevention of soil erosion (Whitfield and Anderson 1938).
+Muhlenbergia porteri is highly palatable to livestock and wildlife (Seegmiller et al. 1990, Whitfield and Anderson 1938, Abella 2008,) and is also valued as a cover species for the prevention of soil erosion (Whitfield and Anderson 1938).

 Nicotiana spp.
 (Solanaceae)